JabRef/user-documentation/en/CommandLine.md

 ### Display output in the console: `--console`

 Show info and error messages in the console.
 Only necessary if you use `JabRef.exe` instead of the `.jar` file.

+### Xmp Pdf Metadata: `-xmp`

+Console application with two options.
+The selection of the option is done within cmd.
+There are no parameters needed to use this tool.

+Options:

+ (1) Reads xmp metadata from a pdf file (input filepath in cmd) and prints the metadata entries in bib format

+ (2) Writes bib entries in a bib file to the metadata section of a pdf file (input both filepaths in cmd)